“If it is possible, as far as it depends on you, live at peace with everyone.”

 “Private time with my spouse is important to me.
 You’re welcome here, but please don’t interrupt our evenings together by staying past 8pm, or by coming over every single day.”

 Boundaries are your responsibility for you, never for the other person.
 You cannot force someone to create their own boundaries nor respect yours, but you can create consequences–out of love–when others cross your boundaries.
 Boundaries do not automatically end a relationship on your part.
-In fact, they’re meant to bring the relationship closer, and ultimately, to strengthen it.
+In fact, they’re meant to bring the relationship closer and ultimately to strengthen it by saying, “These are my needs.”

 Boundaries are see-through fences with gates which let people in and show them out.
 Those gates also allow us to take out our own garbage, but we are not the garbage, nor are the boundary-crossers.